-We have also provided 16 trace files (trace{01-16}.txt) that you will use in conjunction with the shell driver to test the correctness of your shell.
+We have also provided 16 trace files $(trace{01-16}, txt)$ that you will use in conjunction with the shell driver to test the correctness of your shell.
 The lower-numbered trace files do very simple tests, and the higher-numbered tests do more complicated tests.

-You can run the shell driver on your shell using trace file traceO1.txt (for instance) by typing:
+You can run the shell driver on your shell using trace file trace01.txt (for instance) by typing:

-''' unix> ./sdriver.pl -t trace01.txt -s ./tsh -a "-p"
+unix> ./sdriver.pl -t trace01.txt -s ./tsh -a "-p"

-(the -a "-p" argument tells your shell not to emit a prompt), or '''
+(the -a "-p" argument tells your shell not to emit a prompt), or unix> make test01 or